This perfect Potato Salad is a famous family recipe. It’s simple, packed with flavor, and our most requested side for parties!

-We LOVE potato salad and the recipe we love best is one my mom came up with years ago.
+Another BBQ Side Dish we LOVE is Potato Salad, and the recipe we love best is one my mom came up with years ago.
 It’s creamy, delicious and easy to make.

-What makes it so special?
+What makes this potato salad recipe so special?
 We love how creamy and flavorful it is.
-The mixture of mayonnaise, mustard and pickle juice along with the chunks of potatoes, eggs, olives and pickles makes it so delicious.
+The mixture of mayonnaise, a hint of yellow mustard, and the secret ingredient (pickle juice), make it so delicious.